drop-games/eb-docs/docs/Whitepaper/intro.md

 ## Core concept

+Duel to Earn
+Community owned, DAO governance, players are involved in governance and receive a share from the earnings (they duel to earn, then stake their tokens)
 Hyperblade = Blade Symphony with NFTs

 Game First.
 Everything else is built as an infrastructure around it.
 Game must be fun to play.
 Game must be playable and accessible.

+You fight opponenets with swords and earn monies that you can spend on NFTs n shit, players own their NFTS and are able to do anything with em.

 Hyperblade was concieved in 2019 as the Project Blade, inspired heavily by the likes of this and that

-You fight opponenets with swords and earn monies that you can spend on NFTs n shit, players own their NFTS and are able to do anything with em.

 This is a cool game because its on Unreal 5 and its free-to-play and will be opensource with fucking blockchain and NFT.